Best Record Collecting Books | Essential Reads for Vinyl Enthusiasts

 For Inspiration: Why People Collect

-Dust & Grooves — Eilon Paz
+Dust & Grooves by Eilon Paz

 A photography book first, a reading book second.
-Paz documented record collectors around the world — their homes, their shelves, their obsessions.
+Paz documented record collectors around the world, their homes, their shelves, their obsessions.
 The images are stunning.
 The interviews reveal what drives people to fill rooms with wax.

 Buy the physical edition.
 The Kindle version exists but loses 90% of the impact.
 This is a coffee table book that belongs next to your turntable.
+View on Amazon.

 Why it matters for collectors: Seeing how others organise, display, and live with their collections sparks ideas for your own.
 Also a brilliant gift for the vinyl enthusiast in your life.

-Stunning photography book — buy the physical edition, the images lose everything on Kindle
+Stunning photography book.
+Buy the physical edition; the images lose everything on Kindle.

 A global crate-digging adventure.
-Cartwright travels the world visiting record shops, markets, and collectors in places most music journalists ignore — the Caribbean, West Africa, Eastern Europe, South America.
+Cartwright travels the world visiting record shops, markets, and collectors in places most music journalists ignore: the Caribbean, West Africa, Eastern Europe, South America.
 It's a reminder that vinyl culture isn't just a Western hobby.

 Why it matters for collectors: Expands your horizons beyond the typical "best albums" lists.
 You'll discover genres and artists you never knew existed.